Do the self-employed get pensions?

 Whichever type of pension you choose, the value of the investments your money goes into can fluctuate, so you could get back less than you put in.

-If self-employed via a Limited company, you may wish to consult an accountant for the various options available to you for making pension contributions.
+If self-employed via a Limited company or you are working freelance, then it is possible that your income can fluctuate.
+If this is the case, then there are pension options available to you that allow you to pay into your pension ad-hoc as well as making regular contributions.
+You may wish to consult an accountant for the various options available to you for making pension contributions.

 Bear in mind too that you won’t be able to access your pension savings until you reach the age of 55, rising to 57 by the year 2028.